brandonjcg/nextjs-blog-platform/README.md

 - `mongoose` for MongoDB integration
 - `jsonwebtoken` for JWT authentication
 - `bcryptjs` for password hashing
-- `@tanstack/react-query` for state management

 ### Set Up MongoDB

-1. If you're using **MongoDB Atlas**, create a new cluster and get your connection string.
+1. If you're using **MongoDB Atlas**, please message me, I can provide a connection string.
+(Preferred)
 2. If you're using a **local MongoDB instance**, make sure it's running on `mongodb://localhost:27017`.
+(You have to install MongoDB in your system.)

 Update the MongoDB URI in the `.env` file with your connection string.